jkingportfolio/CI_PP4_Pic_Pals/README.md

 4. As a user, I want to delete my posts so that I can permanently remove posts I do not wish to keep.
 5. As a user, I want to edit my posts so that I can correct spelling mistakes or I may have entered into the post caption.
 6. As a user, I want to view post comments so that I can fulfil the aim of the app.
-7. As a user, I want to comment on other posts so that I can interact with other users
+7. As a user, I want to comment on other posts so that I can interact with other users.
 8. As a user, I want to manage my posts so that I can add, edit or delete posts as needed.
 9. As a user, I want to request a password so that I can log back into my account if I have forgotten my password.
 10. As a user, I want to log in so that I can access my account, view my profile, pictures and other user's pictures.